Ultrametric analogues of Ulam stability of groups: -stability

 \end{proposition}

-\begin{remark} The second condition is really asking for the image of $\Gamma_e$ inside $\Gamma_v$ to be ``virtually $p$-free relative to $\Gamma_v$": that is, there exists a finite-index subgroup $\Gamma_e' \leq \Gamma_e$ such that the image of $\Gamma_e'$ in every finite quotient of $\Gamma_v$ is a $p'$-group (see Lemma \ref{lem:vpfree_char} and its proof).
+\begin{remark} The second condition is really asking for the image of $\Gamma_e$ inside $\Gamma_v$ to be ``virtually $p$-free relative to $\Gamma_v$'': that is, there exists a finite-index subgroup $\Gamma_e' \leq \Gamma_e$ such that the image of $\Gamma_e'$ in every finite quotient of $\Gamma_v$ is a $p'$-group (see Lemma \ref{lem:vpfree_char} and its proof).
 We state the proposition by first fixing $l$ because we need this condition to be uniform on the vertices.
 If however the graph is finite, then the uniformity hypothesis is automatically satisfied. \end{remark}

-\begin{proof} As in the proof of Proposition \ref{prop:pifree_gog1}, we start with $\hf : F_S \to \GGL_n(\oo)$ of small defect, use stability of the vertex groups to modify it at the vertex generators, then apply Lemma \ref{lem:vpfree_gog} to obtain a homomorphism $\hff : F_S \to \GGL_n(\oo)$ close to $\hf$ that descends to a homomorphism of $\Gamma$. \end{proof}
+\begin{proof}[Proof of Proposition \ref{prop:vpfree_gog1}] As in the proof of Proposition \ref{prop:pifree_gog1}, we start with $\hf \colon F_S \to \GGL_n(\oo)$ of small defect, use stability of the vertex groups to modify it at the vertex generators, then apply Lemma \ref{lem:vpfree_gog} to obtain a homomorphism $\hff \colon F_S \to \GGL_n(\oo)$ close to $\hf$ that descends to a homomorphism of $\Gamma$.
+Note that Lemma \ref{lem:vpfree_gog} can be applied because if a finite group has a subgroup of order divisible by $p^l$, then it has a subgroup of order $p^l$. \end{proof}

 \begin{proposition} Let $\Gamma$ be the fundamental group of a graph of groups.
 Suppose that there exists $l \geq 1$ such that for every vertex $v$ the image of $\Gamma_v$ in every finite quotient of $\Gamma$ has no subgroup of order $p^l$.
 Then $\Gamma$ is uniformly $\GGL(\oo)$-stable, with a linear estimate. \end{proposition}